California to impose regional stay-at-home orders as coronavirus cases surge

 "The effects of Thanksgiving have not yet been felt," said Newsom.
 "Dr. Fauci I think said it best.
 He says we should anticipate 'a surge on top of a surge.'"

-The order divides the state into five regions: the Bay Area, greater Sacramento, Northern California, Southern California, and San Joaquin Valley.
+The order divides the state into five regions: the Bay Area, greater Sacramento, Northern California, Southern California and San Joaquin Valley.
 No region currently qualifies for the stay-at-home order.
-Several counties — Greater Sacramento, San Joaquin, and Northern and Southern California — are projected to fall under the order as early as tomorrow.
+Several counties — Greater Sacramento, San Joaquin and Northern/Southern California — are projected to fall under the order as early as Friday.

 With a ban on non-essential travel, all California residents are urged to stay home and only interact with members of their household.
 While Newsom did not announce how the non-essential travel ban would be enforced, he did indicate that hotels and motels will be restricted to only hosting guests with "essential travel."
 Those who travel to and from California must still abide by active stay-at-home orders, including a 14-day quarantine.